 - Mitotic figures may be present, but atypia is characteristically not seen.

 A cellular variant shows a storiform arrangement embedded in the deep dermis, with a much larger size and increased cellularity.
 It may often extend into the superficial subcutaneous tissue making it difficult to distinguish from an entity called dermatofibrosarcoma protuberans.

-A rare form of atypical variant shows atypical features against a background of a classic picture of dermatofibroma.
-Pleomorphic, spindle shaped, plump or polyhedral shaped cells are seen with keloidal collagen and storiform arrangement.
+A rare form of atypical variant shows atypical features against a background of the classic picture of dermatofibroma.
+Pleomorphic, spindle-shaped, plump or polyhedral-shaped cells are seen with keloidal collagen and storiform arrangement.

 Indicated in cases where immunosuppressive conditions are suspected.

 An intervention is usually not indicated in asymptomatic cases that constitute the majority.
 Watchful waiting and reassurance suffice.

 - Medical management: This is for patients who do not desire to undergo a surgical procedure.
 Topical or intralesional corticosteroids may help relieve the symptoms.

 - Cryosurgery is another option to flatten out the dermatofibroma but is usually not curative.

 - Surgical management includes cutaneous shaving, excisional surgery and ablative laser surgery.
 This is usually indicated for cases where repeated trauma is suffered due to shaving on the lower legs.
 20% of the cellular variant are known to recur after a simple biopsy and thus warrant a fusiform excision into the superficial subcutaneous tissue.
 For deeper variants, excision to the deeper subcutaneous tissue is done to decrease the risk for recurrence.

 Lesions that continue to increase in size, become symptomatic or bleed, change size or symmetry are to be biopsied before establishing a management protocol.